influxdata/telegraf/plugins/inputs/dcos/README.md

 ### Measurements & Fields

 Below are enumerated the metrics taken from version 1.9 of DC/OS.
-For a description of those metrics, please see the [DC/OS Metrics Reference](https://dcos.io/docs/1.9/metrics/reference//).
+For a description of these metrics, please see the [DC/OS Metrics Reference](https://dcos.io/docs/1.9/metrics/reference//) page.
 Each field name has an additional suffix following the final underscore to indicate the unit of metric value.

 #### Node (Agent) metric fields